OpenRCT2/OpenMusic/replacements/README.md

 For testing, please follow this guide:
 https://youtu.be/AavaaLHgdYk

-Until OGG or other format support is added to the game you can render the file as a WAV file in the following format (this can be done in Audacity): `Project rate: 22050Hz`, Save as `WAV`, `Encoding: Unsigned 8-bit PCM`.
+The guide is slightly out of date since you can now use OGG Vorbis.
+For testing you can render in this format to keep the file size low.

 -----------------------
 Code template for `object.json`: